- Opal Jewellery

 - Unset Opals

-The color of an opal is a magnificent thing.
+The colour of an opal is a magnificent thing.
 Unlike any other gem, opals can display all the colours of the rainbow in an iridescent, moving pattern of red, green, blue, yellow, purple, aqua, pink, and any other colour you can imagine.
-The pattern and arrangement of the colour which is displayed in an opal can take on many beautiful forms, and the movement of color across the face of a stone is known as the 'play of colour'.
+The pattern and arrangement of the colour which is displayed in an opal can take on many beautiful forms, and the movement of colour across the face of a stone is known as the 'play of colour'.

 This captivating miracle of nature has been admired by people the world over for centuries, and highly sought after for use in jewelry, museums and collectors' pieces.
 The opal is arguably the most beautiful of all gems - at the very least it is highly unique and a true treasure of the earth.
-The very idea that such magnificent colors have been hidden under the earth in darkness since ancient times, and pulled out of the ground to display their opalescence in the light of day, is truly staggering.
+The very idea that such magnificent colours have been hidden under the earth in darkness since ancient times, and pulled out of the ground to display their opalescence in the light of day, is truly staggering.

 But what causes the colors in an opal?
 What is different about opal that makes the colours dance and play across the face and burn in every colour of the spectrum?

 The answer, put simply, is the diffraction of light.
 Much like a prism, which can refract white light and produce a rainbow effect, opals diffract the white light which is coming from above, displaying those amazing opal colours.
 To understand how this happens, it's time for a lesson on the microscopic structure of opals;

 Basically, opal is made up of water and silica (the main component in glass).
 A silica solution forms when silica from under the earth mixes with water.
 This solution fills voids or is trapped in layers under the earth, and opal begins to form.
 Learn more about how opal is formed.